JohnnyPeng18/HiTyper/README.md

 http://localhost:PORT/api/predict?tc=0
 ```

-**HiTyper's performance deeply depends on the maximum performance of recommendation model (especially the performance to predict argument types)**, so if you want to use another more powerful model, you can modify the code in `__main__.py`.
+**HiTyper's performance deeply depends on the maximum performance of recommendation model (especially the performance to predict argument types)**

+If you want to use another more powerful model, you write code like `__main__.py` to adapt HiTyper to your DL model.

 ### eval